Page 1: Biography

-Their home was always a haven for people travelling and in need of a bed, or a place to stop for a cup of tea while shopping.
-There were often Māori, Europeans and Indians all staying at the same time.
+Their home was a haven for people travelling and in need of a bed, or a place to stop for a cup of tea while shopping.
+There were often Māori, Europeans and Indians staying at the same time.
 Bessie regularly hosted ‘bring and buys’ and organised craft sessions.
-She also provided remedies for minor illness, such as an ointment made from sulphur and oils for open sores, and medicines from native plants for dysentery, constipation and toothache.
-However, she fully believed in using qualified doctors for any major illnesses.
+She also provided remedies for minor illness, such as an ointment made from sulfur and oils for open sores, and medicines from native plants for dysentery, constipation and toothache.
+However, she believed in using qualified doctors for major illnesses.

 The couple had six sons and three daughters and helped raise many others.
 Bessie had a strong belief in the value of education and ensured that all her children received adequate schooling.
-Three of her sons joined the armed services during the Second World War; they were part of the Japanese occupation force and one later served in Korea.
+Three of her sons joined the armed forces during the Second World War; they were part of the Japanese occupation force, and one later served in Korea.
 Two sons went on to became welfare officers with the Department of Māori Affairs and three others became supervisors for the Tasman Pulp and Paper Company.
-A nephew whom she raised became a senior officer in the police force.
+A nephew whom she raised became a senior police officer.